Skip to content ↓

 Year 7 Curriculum

-In year 7, students begin by looking at the Geography of the UK, investigating the physical and human landscape, population, weather and economy, whilst getting to grips with some of the geographical skills they will be using over the course of the year.
-This leads onto looking at urban issues within the UK and Curitiba in Brazil, developing their understanding of the process of urbanisation, followed by energy and sustainability where students will discover the future energy options for the UK and how we can ensure these are sustainable.
-Finally, students will look at energy options of wind turbines, nuclear power and carbon footprints.
-They also look at ecosystems where they learn about the major biomes, their locations and characteristics.
+In year 7, students begin by studying geography of the UK, investigating the physical and human landscape, population, weather and economy, whilst getting to grips with some of the geographical skills they will be using over the course of the year.
+This leads on to investigating urban issues within the UK and in LIDCs and comparing these challenges.
+Next, students explore the types of energy used in the UK and how can these be sustainably produced and used?
+Finally, students learn about the world’s major biomes and their locations before investigating how two biomes, tropical rainforests and coral reefs, are under threat and how they can be managed sustainably.

 Year 8 Curriculum

 In year 8, students begin by looking at water on the land, where they learn about the key processes which help to shape the physical geography of our landscape, through looking at rivers and coasts.
-Students then go on to study development and the way countries are classified as ACs, EDCs and LIDCs along with globalisation, aid.
-Finally, students look at population and migration, including population structures, the issues of ageing populations and the effects of migration.
+Students then go on to study development and the way countries are classified along with globalisation and aid.
+Finally, students look at population and migration, including population structures, the consequences of ageing populations and the effects of migration on the UK.

 Year 9 Curriculum